b2220333/suturo_docs/components/knowledge.rst

     :scale: 50%
     :align: center

-We only consider DialogIntentions, that weren’t considered before by marking considered intentions with the Type “CheckedDialogIntention”.
+We only consider DialogIntentions, that weren’t considered before by marking considered intentions with the Type :code:`CheckedDialogIntention`.
 The dialog intention contains a query, that  detemines the semantic for the interpretation.
 In this case the Type is SetLocation.
 We use the information from intention and query to gain further information of the guest and the table.
 We then use these Informations to project the effect into the knowledgebase: During his visit, the customer will be assigned to the defined table.

 Developed Tools / Libraries
 ----------